vanseverk/reactor-nats-streaming/README.md

   * hookBeforeEmitBiFunction
   * stopConsumingBiFunction
 * ExceptionHandlers for increased resilience
+* Sending manual acks should be non-blocking
+  * Blocker: Not possible in current java-nats-streaming 2.1.0
+    * Solution (Prefered): PR to https://github.com/nats-io/java-nats-streaming
-* Absolutely no possibility to make sending manual acks non-blocking?
+    * Solution: Extending Message to allow non-blocking manual ack